knetikmedia/knetikcloud-javascript-client/docs/ActivitiesApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="updateActivityOccurrence"></a>
+<a name="updateActivityOccurrenceStatus"></a>
-# **updateActivityOccurrence**
+# **updateActivityOccurrenceStatus**
-> updateActivityOccurrence(activityOccurrenceId, opts)
+> updateActivityOccurrenceStatus(activityOccurrenceId, opts)

-Updated the status of an activity occurrence
+Update the status of an activity occurrence

 If setting to &#39;FINISHED&#39; reward will be run based on current metrics that have been recorded already.
-Aternatively, see results endpoint to finish and record all metrics at once.
+Alternatively, see results endpoint to finish and record all metrics at once.
+Can be called by non-host participants if non_host_status_control is true

 ### Example
 ```javascript